acenet-arc/cloud_from_a_to_z/_episodes/first-jekyll-site.md

 {: .callout}

 > ## Automatically rebuild your site when files are updated
-> The jekyll <code>build</code> command can be run with a <code>-w</code> option.
+> The jekyll `build` command can be run with a `-w` option.
 This option will keep this command running in the terminal watching for any files to change.
 If it notices one change, it will automatically rebuild your site.
 This can be very handy when performing many frequent edits.
 The complete command might look like:
 >~~~
 >$ jekyll build -w -d <website_root_directory>
 >~~~